Seekerzero/kobuki_zed_orb_slam3/README.md

-Modify the ROS topic based on your lidar topics in fast_lio launch files.
+Modify the ROS topic based on your lidar topics in fast_lio launch and yaml files.